Gaetz/SDL-OpenGL/README.md

 ## Cpp configuration

-Ctrl + Shift + p then C/Cpp Edit configuration.
-This file must contains mmingw includes and your librairies includes.
+Ctrl + Shift + p then C/C++ Edit configuration.
+For Windows, this file must contains mmingw includes and your librairies includes.

 ```
 {